 The program is an area-specific cultural studies alternative to the Spanish Minor which allows students the option of taking up to two courses from other departments.
-In the spirit of a liberal arts education, it provides students completing a wide-range of degrees the possibility of pursuing their interest in Latin America, all the while making them more attractive job candidates in an increasingly competitive global market.
+In the spirit of a liberal arts education, provides students completing a wide-range of degrees the possibility of pursuing their interest in Latin America, all the while making them more attractive job candidates in an increasingly competitive global market.

 The Minor in Latin American Studies requires 18 course credits in Spanish.

 A minimum of four courses in Spanish related to Latin America is required, including: SPAN 341: Latin American Civilization and SPAN 350 or 351 Masterworks in Spanish Literature I or II (both parts provide a survey of Latin American Literature).

 A maximum of two approved courses related to Latin American Studies from other disciplines may be applied toward the Minor.
 At least four of the courses must be at the 300/400 level.
 A minimum grade of “C” is required for credit in each of the six courses.

 A maximum of six credits is accepted from courses that have been taken to satisfy requirements in as student’s Major or Minor, or in the Core Curriculum.

 Approved Courses Listed by Department

 Upper-level courses offered through the Department of Modern Languages and Literatures

 - Spanish 202 with recommendation of the professor

 - placement with an equivalent proficiency in Spanish